As a modern customer-centric utility, what we do at Energia Group underpins the quality of life and living for people across this island.

 Power NI offers a ‘For Your Benefit’ service for its customers which includes a benefit entitlement check, budgeting and energy advice for particularly vulnerable customers.
-In the past year, 134 customers availed of the service.
+In the year, 134 (2018 – 130) customers availed of the service.

 Power NI engages with a wide range of organisations in the voluntary, public and private sectors focusing on social action and energy saving.
 Within the last year Power NI continued to work in partnership with Age NI in order to help improve older peoples’ lives.
 Social media was used to provide practical information to older people, their carers and families and energy clinics ran in Age NI shops to provide advice on energy efficiency and relevant grants such as NISEP.